hackclub/hackclub/clubs/README.md

 ## Meeting Templates

-As previously mentioned, Hack Club meetings alternate between running workshops and free-form hacking (with demos).
+A common Hack Club format for meetings is to alternate between running workshops and free-form hacking (with demos).
 From here on out, we'll refer to meetings with workshops as _workshop days_ and meetings with free-form hacking and demos as _hack days_.